Zenith (watchmaker): History

-In 1865, at the age of 22, George Favre-Jacot began manufacturing watches under his name at a small workshops in Le Locle, Switzerland.
-After witnessing the success of American watch companies Waltham and Elgin utilizing mass production to sell affordable and reliable timepieces, he invested heavily in his own company to create a vertically integrated watchmaking operation, becoming the first manufacture d'horlogerie.
-At the 1900 Paris World's Fair, George Favre-Jacot & Co. was awarded the Grand Prix for their "Zenith" movement, so named because Favre-Jacot believed it represented the best of precision timekeeping.
-In 1911, the company was renamed to Fabrique des Montres Zenith S.A. after the prized movement.
+Georges Favre-Jacot began making watches in Le Locle in 1865.
+A visit to the Centennial Exposition in Philadelphia in 1876 introduced him to the factory methods used by American watchmakers, and he later brought those manufacturing process to a factory at Le Locle.
+The firm won a Grand Prix at the 1900 Paris World's Fair and took the name Fabrique des Montres Zenith S.A. in 1912.
+Its later work placed increased emphasis on precision movements.
+These included the Calibre 26x series of the 1920s and, after the Second World War, the Calibre 135.
+A competition version of the 135, the Calibre 135-O, (Note: The "O" stands for "Observatory".) won five Neuchâtel Observatory prizes from 1950 to 1954.
+Calibre 135 was brought back during a 2022 collaboration with Finnish watchmaker Kari Voutilainen, where it was used in 11 watches, each having a new old stock movement.
 To further support vertical integration of watch manufacturing, Zenith purchased movement maker Martel in 1959.
-Through the acquisition, and at the direction of Zenith leadership, the company began work on an automatic chronograph movement that was to commemorate the watchmaker's 100th anniversary.
-In 1969, four years after the original target date, they announce their achievement with the El Primero movement.

-Due to ongoing naming disputes with the Zenith Radio Company, the company was unable to achieve a sizable market share in the United States.
+Due to ongoing naming disputes with Zenith Electronics, the company was unable to achieve a sizeable market share in the United States.
 In 1968, Zenith merged with Movado (and later Mondia as Movado-Zenith-Mondia) to sell in the United States under the already established Movado brand.
 With the popularity of quartz watches increasing, Zenith Radio Company decided to enter the market in 1972 through acquisition of Zenith, joining the two companies of the same name.
-It was during this ownership that production of mechanical movements was halted and the production shifted to quartz movements, a move meant to save the company, but ultimately led to it being put up for sale in 1978.

-Dixi, who already had purchased many struggling Swiss watchmakers, purchased Movado-Zenith-Mondia from Zenith Radio Company in 1978 under the leadership of Paul Castella.
-While other brands slowly shuttered production due to the quartz crisis, Zenith was continuing to produce wristwatches as it struggled to survive.
-As automatic movements began to come back into demand, Ebel (and later Rolex) sourced the El Primero movement for their own chronograph timepieces, which breathed new life into the struggling brand.
-In 1999, as watch consortiums (led by Swatch Group) began to acquire brands, LVMH purchased Zenith for $48.4 million USD, which continues to be a part of the luxury goods conglomerate today.
+It was during this ownership that production of mechanical movements was halted and the production shifted to quartz movements, and the company was put up for sale in 1978.
+Dixi, who already had purchased other Swiss watchmakers, purchased Movado-Zenith-Mondia from Zenith Radio Company in 1978 under the leadership of Paul Castella.
+While other brands slowly shuttered production due to the quartz crisis, Zenith was continuing to produce wristwatches, albeit with financial difficulties.
+As automatic movements came back into demand, Ebel (and later Rolex) sourced the El Primero movement for their own chronograph timepieces, which supported the brand.
+In 1999, as watch consortiums (led by Swatch Group) acquired brands, LVMH purchased Zenith for US$48.4 million.
+In total, Zenith has won over 2,300 prizes for chronometry.